-There are a number of emerging issues which the Association will deal with during 2019/20.
+There are a number of emerging issues which the Association will deal with during 2020/21.
 These include;

-- Approval of a new three year business plan - Submission of the first Annual Compliance Statement to the Scottish Housing Regulator - Preparation for and implementation of the Freedom of Information Act - The Government's review of the Factoring Act and any consequential changes to our Factoring Service - Consideration of the post of Head of Housing and Customer Service which is currently filled on a temporary basis - Decisions relating to office accommodation

-- Decisions relating to the re-provisioning of the sheltered accommodation. - Implementation of new Fire Safety Regulations and the widespread installation of smoke alarms in our properties
+- The impact of the COVID 19 pandemic on services and staff - Opportunities for more home working - Approval of a new three-year business plan - Submission of the first post COVID Annual Assurance Statement to the Scottish Housing Regulator - The Government's review of the Factoring Act and any consequential changes to our Factoring Service - Consideration of the post of Head of Housing and Customer Service which is currently filled on a temporary basis - Decisions relating to office accommodation - Decisions relating to the re-provisioning of the sheltered accommodation. - Implementation of new Fire Safety Regulations and the widespread installation of smoke alarms in our properties - The continuation of an extensive investment programme, including the re-roofing of a large number of properties - Challenges resulting from the impact of COVID 19 on the general economy and on our tenants' finances